Student Employee Information

-The training workshop consists of three one-hour sessions and is offered once each fall and spring semester.
+The training workshop consists of two-three one-hour sessions and is offered once each fall and spring semester.
 Student employees are encouraged to attend.
 This is a paid training and students must have their supervisor's permission to attend.
 To enroll login to SEAN and click on the Events tab.

 Temporary part-time work options to explore during COVID-19

 We understand the COVID-19 pandemic may disrupt many students' employment situations.
 We compiled these resources to help students find part-time, remote, and work-from-home opportunities, and we update them as often as we find more information.

 - Grocery stores, hardware stores, and pharmacy stores are hiring temporary staff to help with stocking and curbside delivery, and also to fill in for regular employees who have to stay home to care for family members or are ill themselves - students should check with their local stores.

 - Amazon is mass-hiring for warehouses and delivery (expected to add around 100,000 employees to meet demand).

 - Third-party food delivery services (UberEats, Door Dash, Grubhub, Mr Delivery, etc)

 - Medical scribe companies, such as Helix Scribe Solutions or ScribeAmerica.